Apple and Encryption

 The debate is far from over.
-Legislation threatens to fight customer level encryption in many countries, like in Australia.
+Legislation threatens to fight consumer-level encryption in many countries, like in Australia.
 Giving a key to "the good guys" would mean an eventual leak of such a key to the bad guys too.
 Then all Apple security would be rendered nearly worthless.

-A breach of the CIA hacking tools in 2017 made this reality all to clear, because if the CIA can't keep their tools safe, how will the government protect this backdoor?
+A breach of the CIA hacking tools in 2017 made this reality all too clear, because if the CIA can't keep their tools safe, how will the government protect this backdoor?